 Family vacations taken while school is in session are considered unexcused absences.
-Parents are strongly urged to refrain from withdrawing students from school at non-vacation times.
+Parents are strongly urged to refrain from withdrawing students from school at nonvacation times.
 However, if circumstances do cause a vacation during school times, parents should inform the office and classroom teacher in writing.
 Since personal vacations are not excused absences, teachers are not responsible for preparing materials in advance for students.
+Work will be kept for students to complete upon their return.
+This will minimize inconsistent assignments and allow the teacher greater supervision of the student's work.
 It is important to keep in mind when planning family vacations during the spring break, that the break may be shortened or completely eliminated due to weather or emergency closings during the school year that exceed those planned for in the school calendar.
 The district is obligated by state statute to open school for a minimum of 180 days of student attendance per year.